Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 ## Overview

-**Vulkan** is a modern, low-overhead graphics API that offers improved performance and efficiency over older APIs like OpenGL-especially in gaming and graphics-heavy applications.
+**Vulkan** is a modern, low-overhead graphics API that offers improved performance and efficiency over older APIs like OpenGL-.
 This guide shows you how to enable Vulkan on your S23 device without needing a computer, using only Termux and Shizuku.

 ---